BUCANL/EEG-IP-L/README.md

 # The Lossless EEG Pipeline
+This repository contains the lossless EEG pipeline package that contains everything you need to get started processing EEG data.

 ![photo](https://www.cosc.brocku.ca/~tk11br/pipelineGraphic.png)

-This repository contains the lossless EEG pipeline package that contains everything you need to get started processing EEG data.

-## Documentation
+# Documentation
 A reference manual for the pipeline can be found on the [Wiki](https://github.com/BUCANL/BIDS-Lossless-EEG/wiki)

 A tutorial for using the pipeline with a sample dataset can be found [here](https://bucanl.github.io/SDC-LOSSLESS/)

-## How to Run
+# Installation and How to Run
 This installation assumes familiarity with the bash terminal, paths, and Matlab console use, as well as requires the use of a remote computer cluster and git.
 These setup steps can be run to set up the pipeline for use with the Face13 sample dataset during the tutorial or for use with your own data.

 **Local Setup**